 Courtesy of the Anderson family

-Taylor started learning Japanese when she was in middle school, and eventually got a minor in Asian Studies at college.
+Taylor, who was living in Ishinomaki in Miyagi prefecture, started learning Japanese when she was in middle school, and eventually minored in Asian Studies at college.
 When she left for Japan, the departure was emotional but the family was proud of her.

-“She was living the life that she always wanted and she was getting to know a culture she was always fascinated with,” Julia Anderson said.
+“She was living the life that she always wanted and she was getting to know a culture she was always fascinated with,” Julia said last week.
 “Her students loved her.”